PoCInnovation/open-source-project-template/.github/getting-started.md

 Each milestones must use the [milestone template](./milestone_template.md).

-There are three parts :
+There are two parts :
 - Overall
   > **:warning: It's checklist must be completed before starting this sprint :warning:**
-- Monitoring
-  > **:warning: You must write a report each week :warning:**
 - Final Report
   > **:warning: It's checklist must be completed before starting a new sprint :warning:**